altocodenl/tagaway/readme.md

    - Fill pictures grid until screen is full or no pictures remain.
    - Download a single picture.
    - Download multiple pictures as one zip file.
+   - Only show tags relevant to the current query.

 - Open
    - Open picture and trigger fullscreen.